Silver Mercury Fillings (amalgams) Removal

 Palmer Distinctive Dentistry

-Dr. Debra G. Adams received her Bachelor of Science from Huntingdon College in Montgomery, AL, and worked as a dental assistant, before graduating from dental school at the University of Alabama, Birmingham.
-Dr Adams is SMART certified through the IAOMT and is dedicated to giving our guests the best treatment possible.
+Dr. Debra G. Adams joined Palmer Distinctive Dentistry in 2018.
+She received her Bachelor of Science from Huntingdon College in Montgomery, AL, and worked as a dental assistant before graduating from dental school at the University of Alabama, Birmingham in 2003.
+Dr Adams is SMART certified through the IAOMT and is trained in Ozone Therapy, with expertise in cosmetic dentistry and extractions from the Las Vegas Institute for Advanced Dental Studies and experience with pediatric, geriatric, and special needs dentistry.